elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the current routine is nil, abort with "_I don't know what you're trying to pull here._" and the rider; exit.`
+`If the current routine is nil, abort with "I don't know what you're trying to pull here._" and the rider; exit.`

-`Add a local to the current routine's locals given "_local_" and the rider's token's first.`
+`Add a local to the current routine's locals given "local_" and the rider's token's first.`

 `If the rider's token is "_another", put "_other_" into the local's name.`